brickbox-io/brickbox/README.md

 ## Continuous Integration

-To facilitate the rapid integration of new code the brickbox.io DevOps process includes a set of continious integration tools.
+To facilitate the rapid integration of new code the brickbox.io DevOps process includes a set of continuous integration tools.
 These tools are a combination of both best practices and enforced code policies with the aid of GitHub Actions.

 ## Directory Structure